jacksonristau/please-cli-ollama/README.md

 please <command description>
 ```

-This will call GPT to generate a Linux command based on your input.
+This will call a local model through ollama to generate a Linux command based on your input.

 ### Examples